-Another type of photon dump is proposed based on graphite, which tolerates high temperatures (Figure 3).
+Another idea is a dump based on graphite, which tolerates high temperatures (Figure 3).
 Locating a graphite dump 2 km from the target and receiving photons at a shallow angle of 10 mrad will make the thermal distribution acceptable.
-The entire graphite part will be 1-cm thick, 50-cm wide, and 4-m long, and it will consist of several short units which needs to be attached or brazed on water-cooled copper.
-All graphite units with a copper base will be in vacuum, therefore no beam window is required.
+The entire graphite part will be 1-cm thick, 50-cm wide, and 4-m long, and it will consist of several short units.
+Each graphite plate needs to be attached or brazed on water-cooled copper.
+All graphite units with a copper base will be in vacuum, and the window between the dump and beamline will then be removed.

 In both designs, basic studies on heat, stress, and radiation damage have been studied using the simulation code of ANSYS and FLUKA.
 Further studies should be conducted to establish an engineering design that includes infrastructure, maintenance, and failure scenarios.
-In the case of photon dumps, unlike main dumps, the radiation dose during maintenance and replacement operations is not so severe.
-Therefore, it is expected that the photon dump will be upgraded step by step as experience is gained along with the operation of the ILC.